course-details-portlet

 Course content

-The course is divided into two parts and runs over one semester.
-In the first part of the course will give basic introduction to fish welfare and stress physiology and how this affects fish health and ethics of production.
-Sustainability aspects of fish production will be discussed in relation UN Sustainability goals and will include group assays.
-The second part of the course will be a deeper introduction to fish health with special focus on the most important diseases and operational welfare parameters.
+The course will firstly give basic introduction to stress physiology and fish welfare and how this affects fish health and ethics of production.
+The course will then give a deeper introduction to fish health with special focus on diseases, biosecurity, and monitoring and evaluation of health and welfare.

 Learning outcome